shakayet/storage-management-system-backend/README.md

 Set the Authorization header:
 Bearer <your_token>
 Upload files using form-data with fields:
-type: one of note, pdf, image
+type: one of this note, pdf, image
 ```

 ---